Money Terms and Definitions

 INTEREST RATE

-Is the charge or fee for lending money.
+The charge or fee for lending money.
 When borrowing, interest is the extra you must pay back on top of the original amount borrowed.
 It is calculated as a percentage or proportion of the amount borrowed, usually calculated per year but sometimes per month or per week.

 JUDGEMENT